 Medium Temperature Clay Bodes - Plainsman

-Electric kilns not have good air flow so you must allow time during the early stages (for ware to expel the water and for the vapor to drift out, or be pulled out if your have an exhaust system).
-Electronic kiln controllers are used in middle temperature kilns now and these provide the capability of programming a slow ramp at the beginning (we recommend manual programming over using the built-in programs).
-Additionally they make it possible for a precisely controlled soak (or drop-and-soak) at the end of the firing to assure pinhole and blister-free glazes.
+Electric kilns do not have good airflow, allow time during the early stages for ware to expel the water and for the vapour to drift out, or be pulled out by your exhaust system.
+Electronic kiln controllers provide the capability of programming a slow ramp and a drop-and-hold at the end (e.g. the PLC6DS firing schedule minimizes glaze defects).

-We recommend monitoring firings closely to make sure that they are in fact going to the temperature your controller is set to (very likley they are not).
+Monitor firings closely to make sure that they are in fact going to the temperature your kiln controller is set to (very likely they are not).
 Be aware that different zones in the kiln often fire to different temperatures.
-Use cones in your firings to verify and adjust the program to compensate as needed (for example, if you your program fires to 2190F and cone 6 is no even started, then increase that, perhaps to 2210F).
+Use cones in your firings to verify and adjust the program to compensate as needed (for example, if your program fires to 2190F and cone 6 is not even started, then increase that, perhaps to 2200F).